alttch/bma-info/eva4/enterprise.rst

 EVA JS Framework WASM extension
 ===============================

-`WASM <https://webassembly.org>`_ extension for :doc:`EVA JS Framework
+`WASM <https://webassembly.org>`_ extension for :doc:`/eva-webengine/index`
-</eva-js-framework/index>` offloads state processing from
-the web browser JavaScript engine to the WebAssembly application, allowing SCADA HMI to monitor hundreds of items without any client device overhead.
+offloads state processing from the web browser JavaScript engine to the WebAssembly application, allowing SCADA HMI to monitor hundreds of items without any client device overhead.

 According to tests, EVA JS Framework with WASM extension is about 20x times faster, than in regular mode.